ACADEMIC FRAUD & PLAGIARISM

 Academic fraud occurs when a student uses someone else's ideas or words in an assignment and does not give credit to the person who originally came up with those ideas or words or when a student accesses unauthorized information on a test or exam.
 Academic fraud is a serious offence that is punished severely at the college and university level.
 If you commit academic fraud at post-secondary school, you may be expelled for the rest of the year, you lose all your credits and you lose all of the money already invested in your year.
 At Bear Creek, possible consequences could include a mark of 0 on the assignment, test or exam, as well as a suspension.

-Students wishing to complete their education through an Alternative Program have three options; the Angus Alternative Program (offered through Bear Creek Secondary School) located at 211 Mill St. Unit #3, Angus, the Barrie Alternative Program (offered through Barrie Central Collegiate) located at 80 Bradford Street, Barrie, and the North Barrie Alternative Program (offered through Barrie north Collegiate) located at 130 Bell Farm Road, Unit #1.
-Alternative Programs are designed for students having difficulty coping in a large secondary school setting, and who may benefit from small class sizes, one-on-one assistance, flexibility and close relationships with teachers.
-Students wishing to enrol in these programs should contact the respective schools for more information.
+Students wishing to complete their education through an Alternative Program can be referred by school staff or contact the Simcoe Alternative School directly.
+Barrie campuses are located at 2-630 Huronia Road and 1-130 Bell Farm Road.
+Alternative Programs are designed for students having difficulty coping in a large secondary school setting, and who may benefit from small class sizes, more direct assistance, flexibility and close relationships with teachers.
+Students wishing to enrol in these programs can contact the school at (705) 728-7601 for more information.

 ASSESSMENT AND EVALUATION